Skyscanner/backpack/UNRELEASED.md

 # Unreleased

 > Place your changes below this line.
-> **Fixed:**
+**Fixed:**
 - bpk-component-popover:
-  - Fixed an issue that prevented using a keyboard click to focus on an element outside the popover.
+  - Fixed an issue that prevented using a mouse click (or tap) to focus on an element outside the popover.

 ## How to write a good changelog entry